-8 ingenious cheap pranks to play on your housemates
+8 best pranks to play on your housemates

 No uni experience is complete without a good old prank war.
 Here's the best of the best...

 As a student, you're basically in the prime of your pranking life – you're living with your best mates, and never again will you get such an opportunity to wind them up, night and day.

 Having multiple housemates means you're spoilt for choice when choosing who to target (if you can't choose, prank them all).

-If you pull off some brilliant pranks, they're bound to create some of your funniest uni memories – just remember to keep it safe...
+If you pull off some good pranks, they're bound to create some of your funniest uni memories – just remember to keep it safe...

 Take the labels off their tins prank

 The only way they'll be able to find out is by opening the tins – meaning they'll have to use up whatever's in there pretty quickly.
 So simple but so effective.

-Elite prank tip: Add in other tins, such as pet food or something equally gross, and remove the labels off those too.
+Elite prank tip: Add in other tins, such as pet food or something equally gross, and remove the labels from those too.

 There are loads of pranks like this – causing serious disruption to someone's bedroom in various different ways.